- Code SCOM6027

 - Areas of interest Policy Studies, Political Communication, Science, Science Communication

-The interface between science and public policy - between our key modern sources of knowledge and action - is of fundamental importance to modern society.
-Yet while our technologies and techniques of scientific enquiry have allowed us to learn ever more about the world, and our collective ability to enact change has become ever more powerful, the relationship between scientific knowledge and public policy action has never been entirely smooth.
-This course traces the dynamics, contours and fractures of this interface.
+The interface between science and political decision making is of fundamental importance to modern society.
+Yet while our techniques of scientific enquiry have allowed us to learn ever more about the world - and our collective ability to enact change has become ever more powerful - the relationship between scientific knowledge and political action has never been entirely smooth.
+Indeed, things may even be getting worse.
+This course traces the dynamics, contours and fractures of the interface between science and politics.